Awards, Grants, Scholarships, and Fellowships

-Students and faculty meet every Friday at 12 p.m. in JRC224C for informal Russian conversation.
+Students and faculty meet every Friday at noon in Joe Rosenfield '25 Center, Room 224C, for informal Russian conversation.
 Speakers at every level are encouraged to participate.
 Students not on the meal plan are guests of the Russian Department.

 Each spring, a Slavic Coffeehouse is co-sponsored by the department and Russian and Central and Eastern European Studies (RCEES).
 Students meet at kitchens on campus and in the homes of professors to prepare a variety of Slavic specialties, which are sold one evening in the Forum Coffeehouse.
 Proceeds from the evening fund an event for Russian House.